wireapp/wire-server-deploy/offline/instrument_monitoring.md

 ### Importing dashboards into Grafana

 In the artifacts dashboards directory, there is a script `dashboards/grafana_sync.sh` which will take care of the uploading all the dashboards from `dashboards/api_upload` directory.
+This directory contains the JSON formatted dashboards which are tailored to upload via API.
+Dashboards JSON's comes with two different flavour, one for manual upload and one for api upload.
+The following sections describe both options:

+#### Upload via API

 Before proceeding to run the script, it requires an API token and Grafana url where the dashboards will be uploaded.

 **How to get the API token**